 A criminal tax investigation is a long and arduous ordeal that puts the person under investigation under a great deal of emotional stress.
 Stress can adversely affect one's business and one's health and it is important to appreciate the seriousness of any contact with a criminal investigator from the Internal Revenue Service.

 Mark Horwitz has represented people from all walks of life in criminal tax matters.
-These include senior airline pilots, doctors, architects, attorneys, small- and large-business owners.
+These include senior airline pilots, doctors, architects, attorneys, and small and large business owners.
 Backed by more than 30 years of legal experience, he is prepared to guide you through the legal issues you face.

-If you have been accused of filing false statements on a tax return, our experienced attorneys are ready to provide personalized legal assistance.
-Call (407) 401-7224 or contact us online to schedule a consultation at our Orlando office.
+If you have been accused of filing false statements on a tax return, our experienced Orlando tax crime attorneys are ready to provide personalized legal assistance.